Toyota Motor to add 400 jobs at Indiana assembly plant

 The announcement comes as Trump focuses on protectionist trade policies during his administrations' first week, including a formal withdrawal of the United States from the Trans-Pacific Partnership trade deal on Monday.

-He has also criticised automakers including Toyota for producing cars in neighbouring Mexico for export to the United States and on Tuesday will have breakfast with the chief executives of General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles <NV FCHA.MI> to discuss boosting U.S. employment. [nL1N1FD1OX]
+He has also criticized automakers including Toyota for producing cars in neighboring Mexico for export to the United States and on Tuesday will have breakfast with the chief executives of General Motors Co (GM.N), Ford Motor Co (F.N) and Fiat Chrysler Automobiles <NV FCHA.MI> to discuss boosting U.S. employment.

 Toyota last year produced around 1.4 million vehicles in the United States, its largest market.
 It operates 10 factories in the country, including the plant in Indiana which new Vice President Mike Pence visited while he was state governor.